Illegal drug trade in Puerto Rico: 2009–present

-The start of the "Drug Wars" in Puerto Rico was in 2009 in a conflict between Police and drug dealers which police wounded and killed two men.
-This occurred in Naranjito, Puerto Rico, the place where the drug dealers distributed their drugs to many places in Puerto Rico.
+The start of the "Drug Wars" in Puerto Rico was in 2009 in a conflict between Police and drug dealers which police wounded and killed two men in the rural town of Naranjito.
 In the house they found AK-47, M9 pistols and the drugs.
 Also they found that they were working with corrupt politicians to approve marijuana legalization and the export of exotic animals.
 In 2010 police captured 16 drug dealer "clans" that had the same information and they worked together to defeat opposing dealers.
 They also started to "clean house" in 2010, when they killed about 44 men attached to some drug dealers or those that were compromising the dealer.
 In 2011 the death toll was 1,266 at one point, due to many big drug arrests different gangs went into war with each other for the control of drugs in the island.
 In 2011 it was discovered that many of the killings were to cover up some corrupt politicians.
 In 2012, around 1,000 murders were reported.
 Also in Bayamon, a major city of Puerto Rico, many drug cartels started to defend their dealers by getting snipers and attackers on rooftops.
 "Sikarios" would be put on the rooftops to defend their drug turf in different housing projects due to wars against rival gangs that would try to take over the drug turf.
 Police captured a sniper in late 2011, the sniper had a Dragunov Caliber Sniper Rifle and was arrested with 5 other drug dealers.
 In early 2012, two assassinations occurred in Humacao involving the Carteli.

 The FBI, with its field office in San Juan, along with the Department of Homeland Security, and the DEA have multiple task forces working on the illegal drug trade in Puerto Rico.